anttisalonen/progbook/rst/bus4.rst

     $ g++ -c -o file1.o file1.cpp
     $ g++ -c -o file2.o file2.cpp
-    $ ld -o hello file1.o file2.o
+    $ g++ -o hello file1.o file2.o

-Here, we explicitly compile each .cpp file to an object file and finally tell the linker to link all of them to an executable.
+Here, we explicitly compile each .cpp file to an object file by passing -c and finally tell the compiler to link all of them to an executable.
 The good thing about this method is that is improves the time it takes to compile our program; the former will always compile each .cpp file while with the latter, you can skip compiling the .cpp files that haven't been changed since the last compilation.
 Makefile rules come in handy here.

 .. topic:: #include <header> or #include "header"?